 The REIT is obligated to pay substantial fees to its advisor, managing dealer, property manager and their respective affiliates for their services in managing the day-to-day operations of the REIT based upon agreements that have not been negotiated at arm’s length, and some of which are payable based upon factors other than the quality of services.
 These fees could influence their advice and judgment in performing services.
 In addition, certain officers and directors of the advisor also serve as the REIT’s officers and directors, as well as officers and directors of competing programs, resulting in conflicts of interest.

-There is no guarantee of future cash distributions or if distributions will be paid at all.
+There is no guarantee of future distributions or that distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
+For the nine months ended Sept.
+30, 2017, approximately 49 percent of cash distributions were covered by operating cash flow and 51 percent were funded by offering proceeds.
 For the year ended Dec.
-31, 2016, 100 percent of total distributions were funded by offering proceeds.
-Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable and can reduce investors’ overall return.
-See the Risk Factors section of this piece and in the prospectus for additional information about the distribution policy.
+31, 2016, distributions were not covered by operating cash flow and were 100 percent funded by offering proceeds.
+Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors' overall return and may be dilutive.

 If the REIT fails to maintain its qualification as a REIT for any taxable year, it will be subject to federal income tax and net earnings available for investment or distributions would be reduced.

-The use of leverage to acquire assets may hinder the REIT’s ability to pay distributions and/or decrease the value of shareholders’ investment.
+The use of leverage to acquire assets may hinder the REIT’s ability to pay distributions and/or decrease the value of shareholders’ investments.